torrentkino/torrentkino/README.md

   * `-p` *port*:
 	Listen to this port (Default: UDP/6881)

+  * `-a` *port*:
+	Kademlia also stores a port.
+You can use masala-cli to ask for that port and -a to specify that port.
+(Default: "6881")

   * `-x` *server*:
 	Use server as a bootstrap server.
 The server can be an IPv6 address, a FQHN